Synchro/laravel-violations/README.md

 When a report is received, it is parsed into a matching Data Transfer Object (DTO) built using Spatie's excellent [spatie/laravel-data](https://packagist.org/packages/spatie/laravel-data) package.

 Be aware that the reporting mechanisms are deliberately designed to be use "out of band" so that their traffic does not interfere with the performance of your site; the browser will accumulate reports and send them in batches after a delay, so you may receive multiple reports (possibly of multiple types) in a single request.
-The package will handle this for you, and will parse each report individually, send events, store models, etc.
+The package will handle this for you and will parse each report individually, send events, store models, etc.

 You can monitor report sending in Chrome in its dev tools under the "Application" tab, then under the "Reporting API" section.

 ### Trustworthy endpoints
 Testing report sending can be tricky because browsers are very picky about the circumstances under which they send reports.
-In particular, they will only send reports to TLS endpoints that conform to [a definition of "potentially trustworthy"](https://w3c.github.io/webappsec-secure-contexts/#is-origin-trustworthy), which may interfere with development practices, for example it won't send reports to endpoints with self-signed certificates.
+In particular, they will only send reports to TLS endpoints that conform to [a definition of "potentially trustworthy"](https://w3c.github.io/webappsec-secure-contexts/#is-origin-trustworthy), which may interfere with development practices, for example, it won't send reports to endpoints with self-signed certificates.

 ### Saving to the database
 If you have set a table name in the config (and run the associated migration, described above), reports will be saved in your database.
 There is a model defined in `\Synchro\Violation\Models\Violation` that you can use to query the reports stored in the database.
 The `report` field of this model contains the complete, unaltered report received from the client, and you can parse it using the provided DTO classes.
-Parsing and forwarding reports are independent of database storage – you don't have to store them.
+Parsing and forwarding reports are independent of database storage – you don't have to store them, but if storage is not enabled, reports will be discarded if forwarding fails.
+See below for config.

 ### Events
 On receiving a report, the package fires an event called `\Synchro\Violation\Events\Violation`, which you can listen for in your application to take further action, such as logging or alerting.
 The event carries a DTO for the report (not a model), so you can act on it directly.